How to Set Up a VPN on Your Router

 - NAT = Enable

-You might also be able to download a VPN configuration file that contains all of the settings you’ll need, which will make the process a bit easier.
+You might also be able to download a VPN configuration file that contains the settings you’ll need.
+This will make the process a bit easier.

 In Tomato, find VPN Tunneling in the left sidebar, and select OpenVPN Client under it.
-You should find everything you need in the Basic tab under Client 1.
+Find everything you need in the Basic tab under Client 1.

 For example, ExpressVPN tells you to enter specific information into Tomato’s custom configuration box:

-Once you’ve copied all of the information into your router’s firmware, you should be connected!
-Use an IP address-checking tool to make sure that your IP address is protected.
+Once you’ve copied all the information into your router’s firmware, you should be connected!
+Use an IP address-checking tool to make sure that your IP address is protected from DNS leak.

-Is VPN on a Router Worth the Effort?
+Is Setting Up a VPN on a Router Worth the Effort?

 If you’ve read this far, you might be wondering if it’s worth setting up a VPN on a router.
-It seems like a lot of work, but once you find a walkthrough for your particular VPN, it shouldn’t take very long.
+It seems like hard work, but once you find a walkthrough for your VPN, it shouldn’t take very long.

 And you’ll only need to do it once.

-After you’ve set up your VPN on your router, you’ll never need to worry about turning it on or signing in again.
-All of your devices will be protected.
-And that’s great for your peace of mind.
+After setting up your VPN on your router, you’ll never need to worry about signing in again.
+All devices on your home network will be protected.
+That’s great for your peace of mind.